pmilet/playback/README.md

 ```

-### How to record responses received from outgoing requests
+### How to record responses received from outgoing requests?

 For recording responses from outgoing requests you should use the PlaybackContext class that can be injected in your api proxies.